skeeto/fantasyname/README.md

 ## C

-The C version generates names directly from the template:
+The C version generates names directly from the template in a single pass:

 ```c
 char name[64];
 unsigned long seed = 0xb9584b61UL;
 namegen(name, sizeof(name), "sV'i", &seed);
 ```

+This is the fastest implementation.

 ## Emacs Lisp